gregorriegler/ensemble-programming-workshop/application.md

 ## Ensemble Programming Workshop

 A hands-on workshop focused on collaborative coding, where participants work as a team on a single thing.
 It emphasizes that the true power of ensemble programming cannot be merely explained—it must be experienced firsthand.
-Participants will feel the unstoppable momentum and strength derived from pooling group knowledge, leading to increased productivity, enhanced quality, and an amplified learning experience for everyone involved.
+Participants will feel the unstoppable momentum and strength derived from group knowledge, leading to increased productivity, enhanced quality, and an amplified learning experience for everyone involved.
+This format works well in a 120 min timeframe.

 ## Audience

-Everybody is invited, developers and non-developers.
+Everybody is invited, developers as well as non-developers.
 The workshop works well for audiences of any size larger than 3.
 Recently we gave it to groups with 35, 80, 9 people with very positive feedback.

 ## Why join?